China Jails Scientist Who Gene-edited Babies - UrduPoint

 They had acted "in the pursuit of personal fame and gain" and seriously "disrupted medical order", it said.

-Xinhua said a third gene-edited baby was born as a result of He's experiments, which had not previously been confirmed.
+The trial was held behind closed doors as the case related to "personal privacy", Xinhua said.

-He announced in November last year that the world's first gene-edited babies -- twin girls -- had been born that same month after he altered their DNA to prevent them from contracting HIV by deleting a certain gene under a technique known as CRISPR.
+He's gene-editing experiments resulted in two pregnancies -- the twin girls and third baby which had not previously been confirmed, it said.

-The claim shocked scientists worldwide, raising questions about bioethics and putting a spotlight on China's lax oversight of scientific research.
+He announced in November last year that the world's first gene-edited babies -- the twins -- had been born that month after he altered their DNA to prevent them from contracting HIV by deleting a certain gene under a technique known as CRISPR.

-Amid the outcry, He was placed under police investigation, the government ordered a halt to his research work and he was fired by his Chinese university.
+Days later, He, a former associate professor at the Southern University of Science and Technology in Shenzhen, told a biomedical conference in Hong Kong he was "proud" of his gene-editing work.